GSLiTW/UDP_Protocol_Echo/README.md

 The client should print the message echoed from the server (the message it sends to the server originally).

 ## Retry:
+Using the select() function to monitoring the socket.
+After each timeout, the timeout interval would grow to be two times of the original timeout interval (The exponetial backoff).